You can use the magic fill function to automatically format names, based on a pattern defined by examples.

 Let's take the example of a dataset with a column containing the full names or your customers.

-You would like to format those names, and only keep the first letter of the first name, followed by a dot, and then the last name.
-For example, George Abitbol would become G. Abitbol.
+You would like to format those names, and only keep the first letter of the first name, followed by a dot, and then the last name in upper case.
+For example, George Abitbol would become G. ABITBOL.
 The easiest way for you to accomplish that would be to use the Magic Fill function to set some examples of how you would like the transformation to work, and apply it to the rest of the column.

 - Click the header of the fullname column in order to select its content.

 - In the functions panel, type Magic fill and click the result to display the options of the associated function.

 This way, the values will be fixed directly in the existing column.

 - In the Input 1 field, enter one of the value from the fullname column that you would like to transform, Dimitri Tudor for example.

 enter the same value, but with the correct format this time: D. TUDOR.

 For the function to work, you need to enter at least two complete examples of the transformation you want to apply.
 You can then add up to three other examples.
 Examples can either be taken from your dataset, or made up.
 The more examples you input, the more accurately the pattern will be identified by the function.

 Enter more before and after examples, in the remaining